 Unearthing the Ancient Origins of Yoga: The Oldest Known Form of Yoga

-Yoga, with its deep philosophical roots and myriad physical and mental benefits, has captivated millions of people worldwide.
-While modern yoga takes various forms and styles, each with its unique approach, philosophy, and goals, its origins can be traced back to ancient India.
-Among the diverse types of yoga that have evolved over millennia, one stands out as the oldest known form of yoga: Hatha Yoga.
+Yoga, with its deep philosophical roots and myriad physical and mental benefits, has captivated millions worldwide.
+While modern yoga takes many forms, its origins trace back to ancient India.
+Among the diverse types of yoga that have evolved over millennia, one stands out as the oldest known form: Hatha Yoga.

 Hatha Yoga: The Foundation of All Yoga

 Hatha Yoga, pronounced “HAH-tuh yoga,” is often referred to as the foundational practice from which all other forms of yoga have emerged.
-The word “hatha” itself is a combination of two Sanskrit words: “ha” meaning “sun” and “tha” meaning “moon.”
-This reflects the fundamental principle of balance and union at the heart of Hatha Yoga – the harmonization of opposing forces.
+The word “hatha” combines two Sanskrit words: “ha” (sun) and “tha” (moon), reflecting the practice’s core principle of balance and union.

 The Origins of Hatha Yoga